Russian jumper Lasitskene earns ROC’s first gold at track

-TOKYO (AP) — Mariya Lasitskene’s long wait is over.
-So is her country’s.

-The high jumper from the team representing the Russian Olympic Committee won gold on Saturday night, clearing 2.04 meters to edge Australia’s Nicola McDermott and give the ROC its first gold of the week-long meet at a sweltering Olympic Stadium.
+The 28-year-old ended her long wait, and her country’s too, by clearing 2.04 meters to edge Australia’s Nicola McDermott and give the team representing the Russian Olympic Committee its first gold of the week-long meet at a sweltering Olympic Stadium.

-Sanctions as part of a penalty for widespread doping limited the ROC to bring just 10 track and field athletes to Japan.
-After eight days of watching her teammates largely come up empty, Lasitskene delivered on her sport’s biggest stage.

 It didn’t come easy.
 Lasitskene ran into trouble at 1.96 meters, missing her first two attempts before advancing.
 She smacked into the bar during her first jumps at 1.98 and 2.00 meters, too.
 Yet she persevered, setting up a duel with the vibrant McDermott.